moonrepo/setup-rust/README.md

 - `cache-base` - Base branch/ref to save a warmup cache on.
 Other branches/refs will restore from this base.
 - `cache-target` - Name of the target profile to cache.
 Defaults to `debug`.
+- `cache-extra-identifier` - Additional identifier to include in cache key for matrix jobs or custom cache separation.
 - `channel` - Toolchain specification/channel to explicitly install.
 - `components` - Comma-separated list of additional components to install.
 - `inherit-toolchain` - Inherit all toolchain settings from the `rust-toolchain.toml` file.
 Defaults